Teepee78/alx-low_level_programming/0x08-recursion/README.md

 4. 4-pow_recursion.c returns the value of x raised to the power of y.
 5. 5-sqrt_recursion.c returns the natural square root of a number.
 6. 6-is_prime_number.c returns 1 if input is a prime number, else returns 0.
+7. 100-is_palindrome.c checks if a string is a palindrome.